There are a number of reasons why folks are flocking to software engineering as a career track.

 An average salary is hard to pinpoint when you’re a Level 5 distinguished engineer.
 For context, Jeff Dean is a fellow engineer at Google, and he currently leads the Google AI division (making his net worth somewhere in the hundreds of millions).

 Not all software engineers will achieve Jeff Dean-stardom, but the level of influence a Fellow has at an organization or throughout an industry can be noted on a global scale.
 In many cases, Level 5 engineers have made their mark on multiple companies or huge projects.
+It’s not so much measured in years of experience as it is in other levels.

 As a distinguished engineer, you’re making money that cannot be measured in an annual salary.